 Senators come and go.
-But one thing remains the same.
+One ham and bean soup recipe stays the same.

 As a former U.S. Senate staffer, I can testify to the merits of the Senate Bean Soup recipe.